sunfounder/kepler-kit/docs/source/video_course/lesson33.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 33 : Display the HSV Color Wheel on an RGB LED
+Lesson 33: Display the HSV Color Wheel on an RGB LED
 =============================================================================

 This tutorial covers displaying the HSV (Hue, Saturation, Value) color wheel on an RGB LED using the Raspberry Pi Pico W: